 But in relation to prospects and leads, just watching a webinar doesn’t count as consent.
 Similarly, providing details before watching a webinar does not count as “contact details obtained in the course of a sale” because the webinar is not the product you’re selling.

-It’s marketing.
-So you still need to get consent specifically for email marketing.
+What you do need opt-in consent specifically for is email marketing.

 You can use the webinar registration form to ask for that explicit consent.

 “You can collect other opt-ins at the moment people sign up to webinars using a separate checkbox.
 That indicates, for example, that we will collect this email address to send marketing communications after the webinar.” - Martin Ojala, Pipedrive’s GDPR sales expert.